• Skip to main content

 a) Allergic reactions to bleach.

 Some people will experience an allergic reaction to bleach-based solution (of any concentration), with varying symptoms and onset as described below.
+(As discussed above, allergic reactions are best described as “adverse reactions” as opposed to “side effects.”)

-b) Oral and intestinal exposure.
+b) Effects of oral and intestinal exposure.

 Household bleach can be used to make a denture-soaking solution.

-Adults, 200ml or less (0.85 cups), 10% sodium hypochlorite or less.
+Exposure: Adults, 200ml or less (0.85 cups), 10% sodium hypochlorite or less.

-- The solution is typically a mild to moderate tissue irritant that usually causes minimal health effects.
+• The solution is typically a mild to moderate tissue irritant that usually causes minimal health effects.

-- It may cause burns to the mouth, throat, esophagus and stomach.
+• It may cause burns to the mouth, throat, esophagus, and stomach.
 (Severe irritation is possible when prolonged contact or large quantities are involved.)

 3) Keeping denture cleaning safe.